ghankerson/origins-conscioussness/intro.md

 therapeutic aim as well.
 In this process the psyche expands leading to new solutions and new problems which trigger the whole process again.
 The collective human aspect is rediscovered and begins to come alive, new insights, new possibilities of life add themselves to the narrowly personalistic and rigid personality of the sick-souled modern man."
 The development of consciousness from the unconscious in myth is the focus of the first half of the book while the second half focuses on the internalization of these myths into the individual psyche.

 ## Podcast conclusion

+Going back to the idea of symbols being part recognizable and at the same time part unrecognizable, we see that Neumann illuminates an understanding of these symbols in our collective and individual psyches.
+Understanding them is understanding ourselves.
+Us moderns have forgotten how to think symbolically and we need to remember.
 I am passionate about learning about this fascinating and tantalizing intersection of myth and psychology and I hope you will join me on this journey.
 As we progress through the podcast we will use use movies, myths and fairy tales to make these concepts less abstract and more relatable.
 Subscribe.